Legrandin/pycryptodome/Doc/pycrypt.rst

 encrypted.

 DES (5100 K/sec) has a 56-bit key; this is starting to become too small for safety.
-It has been estimated that it would only cost $1,000,000 to build a custom DES-cracking machine that could find a key in 3 hours.
-A chosen-ciphertext attack using the technique of **linear cryptanalysis** can break DES in ``pow(2, 43)`` steps.
-However, unless you're encrypting data that you want to be safe from major governments, DES will be fine.
-DES3 (1830 K/sec) uses three DES encryptions for greater security and a 112-bit or 168-bit key, but is correspondingly slower.
+It has been shown in 2009 that a ~$10,000 machine can break DES in under a day on average.
+NIST has withdrawn FIPS 46-3 in 2005.
+DES3 (1830 K/sec) uses three DES encryptions for greater security and a 112-bit
+or 168-bit key, but is correspondingly slower.
+Attacks against DES3 are not currently feasible, and it has been estimated to be useful until 2030.
+Bruce Schneier endorses DES3 for its security because of the decades of study applied against it.
+It is, however, slow.

-There are no publicly known attacks against IDEA (3050 K/sec), and it's been around long enough to have been examined.
-There are no known attacks against ARC2 (2160 K/sec), ARC4 (8830 K/sec), Blowfish (9250 K/sec), CAST (2960 K/sec), or RC5 (2060 K/sec), but they're all
+There are no publicly known attacks against the full-round IDEA (3050 K/sec), and it's been around long enough to have been examined.
+IDEA is patented but free for non-commercial use.
+Patents are expected to expire in 2011/2012.
+There are no known attacks against ARC2 (2160 K/sec), ARC4 (8830 K/sec),
+Blowfish (9250 K/sec), CAST (2960 K/sec), or RC5 (2060 K/sec), but they're all
 relatively new algorithms and there hasn't been time for much analysis to be performed; use them for serious applications only after careful research.
+Bruce Schneier recommends his newer Twofish algorithm over Blowfish where a fast, secure symmetric cipher is desired.
+Twofish was an AES candidate.
+It is slightly slower than Rijndael (the chose algorithm for AES) for 128-bit keys, and slightly faster for 256-bit keys.

 AES, the Advanced Encryption Standard, was chosen by the US National Institute of Standards and Technology from among 6 competitors, and is